rmln/marw/readme.txt

 Corpus creation scripts are located in tools folder.
 See also data/readme.txt.

+Set the correct path of PATH in conf.py.

 To see all the code in action, go to:

 http://srmorph.languagebits.com

 This is where web interface is located (not distributed with this code).

+In case you create your own corpus, don't forget to edit readme template in conf.py.

 Cheers,
 Romeo Mlinar